 However, if you're like me and you prefer to work more freely, then I find it more important to focus on the impact created through the negative/ open space, rather than the hardscape itself.
 This is because the first thing that captures the eye of the viewer is the end point of a layout.
 It acts as the anchor point for where they focus their attention.

 For me, during this process it helps to think in extremes.
-You want to incorporate bright/dark, heavy/light, big/small and deep/close aspects into your work to add interest and different layers.
+You want to incorporate bright/dark, heavy/light, big/small and near/far aspects into your work to add interest and different layers.

 I personally prefer to try endless combinations in my dojo to ensure I show the hardscapes best 'face', before transferring it to the tank.
-If possible, I would complete the hardscape in my dojo to make the transition as straightforward as possible.
+If possible, I would complete the hardscape in my dojo to make the transition to the tank as straightforward as possible.

 IMG-20240529-WA0011 (1).jpg